-PREREQUISITE: Physical Science, Biology, and Chemistry (can be concurrent)weighted class This course will be an in-depth study of the human body and biotechnology.
+PREREQUISITE: Physical Science, Biology, and Chemistry (can be concurrent)weighted class

+This course will be an in-depth study of the human body and biotechnology.
 Dissection of animals and animal parts is an essential part of this course.
-This course is recommended for students wishing to continue
+This course is recommended for students wishing to continue their education in the health and medical fields

-W Physics 1 credit
+270W Physics 1 credit